Welcome to Jarek's Amateur Astronomy Site

 I own several telescopes and binoculars as well as a small backyard observatory.
 Over the years I have produced a lot of images, which can be viewed in my gallery.
 My newest pursuit is Electronically Assisted Astronomy (EAA).

 There are three local resources I set up and maintain on this website that may be of interest to you.
 The first one is a page with information about expected cloud coverage for Ithaca, NY (based on NOAA) with Sun and Moon data (from U.S. Naval Observatory).
-The second is an overlay of light pollution map on Live Maps covering Upstate NY and Northern Pennsylvania.
+The second is an extensive set of observing lists for northern and southern skies.
 The third is the Moon calendar for Ithaca, NY including sunrise/sunset and other data.

 In the Fall 2012 Cornell University run a short story about my hobby in their Ezra Magazine and Cornell Chronicle.